-The Group is currently analysing the impact of these new standards, improvements and amendments.
+The Group did not apply any optional standard, amendment or interpretation.
+The Group is currently analysing the impact of these new standards and amendments.
 3- Bases of preparation of the financial statements

 The financial statements are presented in euros, rounded to the nearest one thousand euros.
 They are prepared on the basis of historical cost, with the exception of financial instruments, which are stated at fair value.